Frequently Asked Questions

 - How long will it take me to complete the VIA Survey?

 The VIA Survey for adults takes approximately 10-15 minutes to complete.
-The VIA Adult and Youth Surveys both have 96 questions.
-You can stop taking the survey part-way through and your responses will be saved.
+As long as you have a registered account, you can stop taking the survey part-way through and your responses will be saved.
 You can then log back in to complete the survey.

 - How many people have taken the VIA Survey?